php-dev-br/laravel-doc-pt-br/authentication.md

 <a name="the-authenticatable-contract"></a>
 ### The Authenticatable Contract

 Now that we have explored each of the methods on the `UserProvider`, let's take a look at the `Authenticatable` contract.
-Remember, the provider should return implementations of this interface from the `retrieveById`, `retrieveByToken`, and `retrieveByCredentials` methods:
+Remember, the provider should return implementations of this interface from the `retrieveById` and `retrieveByCredentials` methods:

     <?php